 Our Head Start program implements the researched-based Creative Curriculum and Early Head Start implements Partners for a Healthy Baby.
 Children are assessed over time using the Teaching Strategies Gold Assessment which has been aligned with the mandated 0-5 Head Start Early Learning Outcomes Framework and State of Michigan standards to provide for a comprehensive approach to early childhood education.
 Supporting curriculums are used in order to meet all Head Start Program Performance Standards as well as child outcomes.
-These include: Second Step Violence Prevention Curriculum; Talking about Touch Personal Safety Curriculum; S.P.A.R.K Physical Development Curriculum; I Am Moving I am Learning materials; Zoo Phonics; Creative Curriculum Literacy Curriculum; Creative Curriculum Mathematics Curriculum; My Plate nutrition; and Conscious Discipline-Social/Emotional Development Measure.
+These include: Second Step Violence Prevention Curriculum; Talking about Touch Personal Safety Curriculum; Zoo Phonics; Creative Curriculum Literacy Curriculum; Creative Curriculum Mathematics Curriculum; My Plate nutrition; and Conscious Discipline-Social/Emotional Development Measure.